vyos/vyos-documentation/docs/ch09-vpn.rst

 network without having to pre-configure (static) all possible tunnel end-point peers.

-**NOTE:** DMVPN only automates the tunnel endpoint discovery and setup.
+.. note:: DMVPN only automates the tunnel endpoint discovery and setup.
 A complete solution also incorporates the use of a routing protocol.
 BGP is particularly well suited for use with DMVPN.

 Baseline Configuration: